Separating Fact from Fiction – Debunking the Myths About the Full Moon

 Another common myth is that the full moon affects our mental health.
 Some believe it increases mood disorders and psychiatric hospitalizations.
 However, as with the other myths we’ve explored, the scientific evidence on this topic is mixed.

-The evidence on the full moon’s impact on mental health is inconclusive.
+So, the evidence on the full moon’s impact on mental health is inconclusive.
 Some studies suggest a link, while others find none.
-Like the other myths we’ve explored, the belief in the full moon’s effect on our minds may be more folklore than fact.
+What’s certain is that more research is needed to understand the link between the full moon and mental health.

 The scientific evidence is clearer on the full moon’s effects on nature.
 It impacts tides and animal behavior.